sailfish009/openstructure/modules/img/base/doc/img.rst

 Type: :class:`~ost.geom.Vec3`

-  The PixelSampling property of an image describes the size of its pixels.
-For the same image, the size of pixels in the 'SPATIAL' and in the 'FREQUENCY' :ref:`data-domain` are obviously interdependent.
+  The pixel sampling property of an image describes the size of its pixels.
+For the same image, the size of pixels in the :obj:`SPATIAL` and in the :obj:`FREQUENCY` :ref:`data-domain` are obviously interdependent.
   OpenStructure takes care of the transformation and allows access to both pixel sampling irrespective of the current image domain.

 ImageHandle
 -----------